-As early as 1994, cancer patients' rights organizations explicitly lodged complaints about the talc particle and malignancy connection in talc products.
+As early as 1994, cancer patients' rights organizations explicitly lodged complaints about the talc particle and malignancy connection in genital talc powder products.
 Mining companies have listed cancer warnings on talc safety data sheets since 2006.

 Johnson & Johnson Knew of the Risk of Ovarian Cancer from Talcum Powder Use

-There may be few or no signs of its advancement, especially in the initial stages.
-However, signs do become more apparent as the disease advances, especially after the disease spreads (metastasizes) through the body.
+There may be few signs of its advancement, especially in the initial stages.
+However, signs become more apparent as the disease advances, especially after the disease spreads (metastasizes) through the body.

-According to the National Cancer Institute, symptoms of malignancy in the ovaries include but are not limited to:
+According to the National Cancer Institute, symptoms of malignancy in the ovaries include, but are not limited to:

 - Frequent urination